-We supported the Adelaide Plains Business Advisory Group to host 2 business breakfasts in 2022/2023.
+Two business breakfasts were held in 2022/2023, facilitated by the Adelaide Plains Business Advisory Group and supported by Council.
 The first highlighted the success of a local construction business and the regional challenges they endure to remain competitive and win state environmental awards.
 The breakfast also highlighted the importance of keeping abreast and on top of cyber security for businesses.
 The second breakfast informed the local Two Wells business community of Council's role in facilitating the development of a key parcel of land in Two Wells.